3 systems to make self-learning easier, Mentors to follow on Twitter and Cool Project Ideas for learning

 My failure to build something real by programming

-I got into programming because of my fascination with Paul Graham's essays.
+I have a bachelor's degree in programming but I never cared for it.
+I only got into programming because of my fascination with Paul Graham's essays.
+I read them in my 2nd year of college.

 Paul Graham told me that building a startup is how nerds can take over the world and being a great hacker is the best way to start.
 So, I got inspired to teach myself how to code using the Internet and building pet projects.